My kitchen was featured in BHG’s Small Space Decorating Magazine, Winter 2018

 the Dutch door:

 Oh, THE DUTCH DOOR!
 How long have I been talking about this door?
 I can hardly believe it’s here.
 I open the top part every single day, snow, sleet, rain or shine.
 This door pretty much determined every other decision in the room.
 I had dreamed up various design options and colors for this kitchen, but the one feature I just really felt drawn to the most was a dark moody navy Dutch door.
 So, the door gets to steal a bit of attention in its own way!
 As it should.
 I love the contrast to the white, and that adds its own touch of coastal cottage personality to the space.
 The paint color is Blue Note by Benjamin Moore.
 The plaid rug is from here.
+You can get Dutch doors here, but we got ours at a local shop.

-the apron front sink:
+the apron front sink and brass faucet:

 You’d think with a smaller kitchen we’d want a smaller sink, right?
 I decided to get the same sink we had in our old house, yet this time we actually got a slightly bigger one!
 In our old house we had to modify the existing cabinet, so the 30 inch sink was the size that fit.
 In this kitchen we were getting a brand new cabinet, but the cabinet size that fit into the space would accommodate a 36 inch sink (the cabinet is slightly bigger than the sink).